NC State Wolfpack face the No. 13 Purdue Boilermakers - WTOP News

 BOTTOM LINE: No. 13 Purdue and NC State square off in San Diego, California.

-The Wolfpack have a 5-0 record against non-conference oppponents.
-NC State is the top team in the ACC averaging 45.2 points in the paint.
-Marcus Hill leads the Wolfpack scoring 9.6.
+The Wolfpack are 5-0 in non-conference play.
+NC State averages 83.2 points and has outscored opponents by 19.6 points per game.

-The Boilermakers have a 5-1 record in non-conference games.
-Purdue has a 4-1 record against opponents over .500.
+The Boilermakers are 5-1 in non-conference play.
+Purdue is 4-1 against opponents with a winning record.

-TOP PERFORMERS: Jayden Taylor is scoring 13.8 points per game and averaging 1.8 rebounds for the Wolfpack.
+TOP PERFORMERS: Jayden Taylor is shooting 45.5% and averaging 13.8 points for the Wolfpack.

 Trey Kaufman-Renn is averaging 17.7 points and six rebounds for the Boilermakers.